caseyg/awesome/TOPICS.md

 ## defuddle

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian
+*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 ## obsidian

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian
+*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback with one click.